openplanet-nl/mlhook/README.md

 ## Changelog

 - v0.3.3
-  - don't try to clean up a layer if the current playground is null
+  - don't try to clean up a layer if the current playground is null (fix possible crash)
   - minor refactoring to remove compiler warnings, improve safety, remove `T@ &in` usage
   - add module names to injected ML pages
 - v0.3.2